-In 1691, the emperor bestowed upon him the court title of gon-chūnagon (権中納言, provisional middle counselor).
+In 1691, the emperor bestowed upon him the court title of gon-chūnagon (権中納言, provisional middle counsellor).
 In the same year, he retired to his retreat, the Seizan-sō in Hitachiōta.
 Around this time, the domain experienced financial difficulties, as the concentration of land in the hands of wealthy merchants had impoverished large parts of the peasantry.
-Alarmed at what he saw as the corruption of samurai morals, Mitsukuni killed one of the domain’s senior councillors with his own sword, a drastic appeal to the domain administration for reform.
+Alarmed at what he saw as the corruption of samurai morals, Mitsukuni killed one of the domain’s senior councillors with his sword, a drastic appeal to the domain administration for reform.

-Although this incident tarnished his reputation as a wise ruler, respect for his generally enlightened rule and his personal integrity (he lived in a modest house outside the castle, worked in his own rice paddies and paid his annual rice tax) among the populace prevailed.
+Although this incident tarnished his reputation as a wise ruler, respect for his generally enlightened rule and his integrity (he lived in a modest house outside the castle, worked in his rice paddies and paid his annual rice tax) among the populace prevailed.

 Mito Kōmon in fiction

 The popular image of Mitsukuni as the ideal feudal ruler was later reinforced by a mid-19th-century account (水戸黄門漫遊記 Mito Kōmon Man’yūki) of his fictional travels around the country and by a subsequent version of these tales, assumed to be created by a storyteller from Ōsaka in the 1890s.
-The legend of Mito Kōmon was further popularised by three movies by the same title (1957, 1960, 1978) and countless other movies, as well as a jidaigeki (時代劇, “period drama” or historic drama) produced by TBS (Tokyo Broadcasting System) between 1969 and December 2011.
-Five different actors have played the main role of Mitsuemon, a retired crêpe merchant from Echigo (present-day Niigata Prefecture), wandering the country with two of his retainers, Sasaki Sukesaburō (助さん, “Suke-san”) and Atsumi Kakunoshin (角さん, “Kaku-san”) in order to “right the wrong”.
+The legend of Mito Kōmon was further popularised by three movies by the same title (1957, 1960, 1978) and countless other movies, as well as a jidaigeki (時代劇, “period drama” or historical drama) produced by TBS (Tokyo Broadcasting System) between 1969 and December 2011.
+Five different actors have played the main role of Mitsuemon, a retired crêpe merchant from Echigo (present-day Niigata Prefecture), wandering the country with two of his retainers, Sasaki Sukesaburō (助さん, “Suke-san”) and Atsumi Kakunoshin (角さん, “Kaku-san”) to “right the wrong”.